chinchalinchin/scrilla/README.txt

+This is a financial application that calculates asset correlation, statistics and optimal portfolio allocations using data it retrieves from a variety of sources, chief among them AlphaVantage and Quandl.

+For the application to retrieve data, it must be connected to AlphaVantage and Quandl.
 Register for API keys at https://www.alphavantage.co and https://www.quandl.com/.
 Create a .env file in the root directory and place your Alpha Vantage and Quandl API keys within it in environment variables called ALPHA_VANTAGE_KEY and QUANDL_KEY respectively.

 There are several other environment variables that configure various aspects of the application.
-A '.sample.env' file has been included to demonstrate the appropriate format for all variables, in addition to providing explanations for the other environment variables that can be changed.
+A '.sample.env' file has been included to demonstrate the appropriate format for all variables, in addition to providing explanations for the other variables that can be changed.
 Besides the API keys, none of the other environment variables need to be changed from their defaults for the application to function properly.
 The easiest way to set up is to simply

     cp .sample.env .env

-And then change the AV_KEY and QUANDL_KEY variables to the values you received when you registered on the respective site.
+And then change the ALPHA_VANTAGE_KEY and QUANDL_KEY variables to the values you received when you registered on the respective site.
 Once the API keys have been set, execute the ./main.py script.
 Supply this script an argument with a dash that specifies the function you wish to execute and the ticker symbols you wish to apply the function to.
 For example, if I wanted to calculate the risk-return profile for the Facebook (FB), Amazon (AMZN) and Exxon (XOM), I would execute the following command from the project's root directory,

     python ./main.py -rr FB AMZN XOM